-\begin{proof}[Proof sketch.]
-In the proof, we analyze the two regimes that characterize the behavior of \cref{alg:nag-free} around \(x^{\star}\).
+\begin{sketch} The dynamics of NAG-free around \(x^{\star}\) can be analyzed as two consecutive regimes.
 In the initial regime, \(m_{t}\) approaches \(m\) at an accelerated rate.
-In the final regime, which begins once \(m_{t}\) becomes sufficiently accurate, \(x_{t}\to x^{\star}\) at a different, but also accelerated rate.
+After \(m_{t}\) becomes sufficiently accurate, the final regime begins and \(x_{t}\) converges to \(x^{\star}\) at an accelerated rate.

-The fundamental mechanisms behind both regimes are captured by the case in which \(f\in\mathcal{F}(L,m)\) is quadratic.
-Having shown that \(x_{t}\to x^{\star}\) globally at a linear rate, we use \cref{ass:hessian-lipschitz,ass:separation-from-eigs,ass:xi0-lower-bound} to show that the general case consists in a perturbation of the quadratic case.
-We therefore convey the main ideas behind the proof by focusing our exposition on the quadratic case.